fpjentzsch/reconos.github.io/tutorials/project_build/index.md

 an FPGA, especially for Systems on Chip, and that you have a working installation of the appropriate tools and your development board:

-* Linux workstation with a distribution of your choice (tested with Ubuntu 14.04), including
+* Linux workstation with a distribution of your choice (tested with Ubuntu 18.04), including
   * picocom
   * NFS server
   * Python 3.4 or greater

-* Xilinx ISE Design Tools (Version 14.7 for this guide) including the following components and licenses
+* Xilinx Vivado & SDK (Version 2019.1 for this guide)
-  * Xilinx Platform Studio (XPS)
-  * ARM compiler collection
-  * Software Development Kit (SDK)
-  * Xilinx Microprocessor Debugger (XMD)

 * Evaluation board connected to your workstation
   (For this guide the Zedboard Rev. C or D)